pendle-finance/documentation/docs/information/using-the-app/mint/yield-tokenization.md

 ## Ownership Token (OT)

 OT represents ownership of the underlying asset deposited for minting.
-For example, 1 OT-aUSDC represents 1 aUSDC.
+For example, 1 OT-aUSDC represents 1 USDC staked in Aave.
 Upon expiry, you only need OT to redeem the underlying asset 1:1.

 Since OT represents ownership of the asset, OT holders are also entitled to any incentives distributed by the asset protocol, such as xJOE farming incentives, as well as any airdrops.